 Managing the Online Reputation for your Business

 The Internet is a funny place.
 It has given us so much, from the free sharing of information to the ability to connect with people from all over with the simple click of a button.
-It can make you rich as well as get you a million friends without ever leaving your bed.
+It can make you rich and make you a million friends without leaving your bed.
 But with great power comes great responsibility.
-And unfortunately, not everyone on the World Wide Web uses this power for good and decides to spread potentially hurtful information that could be of detriment to you and your brand.
+And unfortunately, not everyone on the World Wide Web uses this power for good and decides to spread potentially hurtful information that could be detrimental to you and your brand.
 Heck, chances are, someone might be badmouthing you right this second… It’s just the way it goes.
 But all hope is not lost.
 Read on for some tips on managing the online reputation of your business.

-Fully Own Each and Every One of Your Online Properties and Presences
+Fully Own Every One of Your Online Properties and Presence

-Physically, you can’t be in two, three, or a hundred places at one time.
-But you can be consistent and “present” across all of your online properties.
-Do some research and find out each and every place your brand / company / business is being mentioned.
+Physically, you can’t be in two, three, or a hundred places simultaneously.
+But you can be consistent and “present” across your online properties.
+Research and find out where your brand/company/business is being mentioned.

-• From review sites to social media outlets, you must take responsibility for your brand.
-Make sure all of your pages are consistent with your brand image, voice, and mission of the company.
+• You must take responsibility for your brand, from review sites to social media outlets.
+Ensure all of your pages are consistent with your brand image, voice, and company mission.

-• Ensure your contact information is current so people can get in touch with you.
+• Ensure your contact information is current so people can contact you.

-• Update your employee page to reflect employees actually still working at your company.
-(While this sounds like a no-brainer, not every company keeps this current, and it could create unnecessary animosity if a former employee still sees their contact information and / or picture on the “team” page.)
+• Update your employee page to reflect employees still working at your company.
+(While this sounds like a no-brainer, not every company keeps this current, and it could create unnecessary animosity if a former employee still sees their contact information and pictures on the “team” page.)

-• Keep all the content you are posting current as well as engaging so if someone is speaking ill of you online, it won’t seem as though you are only responding to the critics.
+• Keep all the content you post current and engaging so that if someone is speaking ill of you online, it won’t seem you are only responding to the critics.

 Monitor All Activity